QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

     @show maximum(d1)
     @show maximum(d2);

-You could create your own ``Distributions{Univariate, Continuous}`` type, if you implemented all of those functions, as is described in `the documentation <https://juliastats.github.io/Distributions.jl/latest/extends.html>`_
+You could create your own ``Distributions{Univariate, Continuous}`` type by implementing those functions -- as is described in `the documentation <https://juliastats.github.io/Distributions.jl/latest/extends.html>`_

-If you fulfill all of the conditions of a particular interface, you (or anyone else) could use code written for the abstract ``Distributions{Univariate, Continuous}`` type without any modifications
+If you fulfill all of the conditions of a particular interface, you can use algorithms from the present, past, and future  that are written for the abstract ``Distributions{Univariate, Continuous}`` type

 As an example, consider the `StatPlots <https://github.com/JuliaPlots/StatPlots.jl>`_ package